yearn/yearn-comms/public/_posts/_articles/transcriptions/how-to-contribute-to-daos/en.md

 And each of these nodes can be permissionless in one way or another.
 And each of these nodes might have specific processes attached to them that will help you to execute the work and to contribute even better and find an even better sync within that organism.
 And it's fractal, each of those six pieces has all six pieces within it because the decision-making process might have the same internal process and it goes all the way down so for these decisions.

-## **Org image**
+## Org image

 At Yearn, we started totally permissionless, right?
 It's totally decentralized, totally open.
 And we use the same model that a lot of DAOs use, which is, you know, on-chain voting and a, you know, a discourse forum.
 But that was like everything.
 And people were submitting proposals like, you know, Andre should do this podcast or whatever.
 And it's like, this doesn't make sense, you know?
 And it's also super limiting.
-Because if you try and make a DAO totally decentralized, but you just have one channel for decision making, that does not reflect reality. because humans grouped together, they create decisions together, they create power structures, they create trusted relationships.
+Because if you try and make a DAO totally decentralized, but you just have one channel for decision making, that does not reflect reality.
+Because humans grouped together, they create decisions together, they create power structures, they create trusted relationships.

 And none of that really gets surfaced to the foreground in the standard DAO model.
 So we created a new model that we call

-## **Constrained Delegation or Governance 2**
+## Constrained Delegation or Governance 2

 And what this does is it foregrounds the trust of relationships that emerge in any human network.
 And instead of letting them be in the shadow, the hidden power structures behind the facade of a decentralized community, it brings them to the front and says explicitly, these people are empowered to make these decisions.